 There are two main funding bodies being the Football Foundation and Sport England, details of which are below:

-As part of the Olympic Legacy programme, the Places People Play programme which will be delivered by Sport England and the Government, in partnership with the British Olympic Association, British Paralympic Association and with the backing of The London Organising Committee of the Olympic Games and Paralympic Games.
+As part of the Olympic Legacy programme, the Places People Play programme is being delivered by Sport England and the Government, in partnership with the British Olympic Association, British Paralympic Association and with the backing of The London Organising Committee of the Olympic Games and Paralympic Games.

 The Places strand aims to transform the places where people play sport, making the benefits of London 2012 visible in cities, towns and villages across the country by modernising up to a thousand local community sports clubs through our Inspired Facilities programme.
 Funding is available between £20,000 and £150,000 with the following rounds, two in 2012/13 and two in 2013/14.